-- 18. A virement is a planned and approved reallocation of resources between budgets or heads of expenditure.
-A budget head is considered to be a line in the approved budget report.
-For clarity these are defined as the budget lines immediately below the Force and OPCC headings which are reported on in both the Budget and monitoring reports.
-The scheme of virement is intended to enable senior officers to manage their budgets with a degree of flexibility within the overall policy framework determined by the PCC and, therefore, to provide the opportunity to optimise the use of resources to emerging needs. - 19.
+2.18.
+A virement is a planned and approved reallocation of resources between budgets or heads of expenditure.
+A budget head is considered to be a line in

+- 2.19.
 The overall budget is agreed by the PCC and budget managers are expected to incur expenditure in accordance with the estimates that make up their budget, subject to agreed virement rules, and within the limit of total resources allocated.
 Virement should not be allowed to create additional overall budget liability.
 Senior officers are expected to exercise discretion in managing budgets responsibly and prudently.
 Virements are not to be used as a tool to create future commitments.
-Therefore, it is vital that virement decisions do not lead to additional future spending without the prior approval of the PCC CFO. - 20.
+Therefore, it is vital that virement decisions do not lead to additional future spending without the prior approval of the PCC CFO. - 2.20.
 Overall, the rules on virement are designed to allow the CC greater flexibility to meet operational requirements and to facilitate the decision making process.
 The CC shall still be held to account by the PCC for decisions made and the way in which resources are deployed.
-The virement rules allow greater freedom but require reports on significant changes.

-21. The PCC can withdraw the ability for virement in any year should he/she feel it is prudent to do so.
+The virement rules allow greater freedom but require reports on significant changes. - 2.21.
+The PCC can withdraw the ability for virement in any year should he/she feel it is prudent to do so.

-- 22. The key controls for the scheme of virement are: - The PCC is responsible for any transfers to and from PCC balances. - It is administered by senior officers within delegated powers given by the Commissioner.
+- 2.22.
+The key controls for the scheme of virement are: - The PCC is responsible for any transfers to and from PCC balances. - It is administered by senior officers within delegated powers given by the Commissioner.
 Any variation from this scheme requires approval of the Commissioner. - The overall budget is agreed by the Commissioner.
 Budget managers are therefore authorised to incur expenditure in accordance with the estimates that make up the budget - Virement does not create additional overall budget liability. - By definition all virement is a net nil - Each senior officer shall ensure that virement is undertaken to maintain the accuracy of budget monitoring.

-- 23. Subject to approved limits as set out in Section F Delegated Limits, it is a requirement that the PCCCFO and CC CFO approves virement requirements of the CC and the PCC. - 24.
+- 2.23.
+Subject to 2.20 it is a requirement that the PCC CFO approves all virement requirements of the CC - 2.24.
 Each budget monitoring report reported to the PCC shall contain details where revised budgets or forecast income and expenditure varies to a significant degree from the original approved budget.
 However any virement over £100,000 that is identified between reports should be reported to the PCC CFO immediately.
-Each budget monitoring report should include any virement requests for approval by the PCC CFO or PCC as necessary - 25.
-The approval of the Commissioner shall be required: - As part of updating the budget through the budget monitoring process - If an approved change of policy results in a virement requirement. - If the virement results in a significant addition to commitments in future years
+Each budget monitoring report should include any virement requests for approval by the PCC CFO or PCC as necessary - 2.25.
+The approval of the Commissioner shall be required: - As part of updating the budget through the budget monitoring process - If an approved change of policy results in a vrement requirement. - If the virement results in a significant addition to commitments in future years

-Treatment of Year End Balances Overview and Control
+Treatment of Year End Balances